Free consultation

 Information available from the Centers for Disease Control and Prevention (CDC) shows that helmets saved more than 1,800 lives across the country during a recent reporting year, but they also say that nearly 800 more lives could have been saved if every motorcyclist had worn a helmet.
 Overall, our economy could save $1.5 billion if every motorcyclist wore helmets.

-What is a DOT-Approved Motorcycle Helmet
+What Is a DOT-Approved Motorcycle Helmet?

 In states that do have motorcycle helmet laws, DOT-approved helmets must be used.
 If a person wants to be sure that their helmet meets the proper requirements, they should look for a DOT symbol on the back of the helmet, which indicates that it meets the Federal Motor Vehicle Safety Standard (FMVSS) No. 218.
 This standard means that a helmet has the following: